 We work with volunteers and educators across the world to inspire the next generation to get excited about computing and digital making.
 From Brazil to Bangladesh, thousands of kids have learned to code using our projects.

-You can read more stories from clubs and volunteers on the Code Club UK blog.
+You can read more stories from clubs and volunteers on the Code Club blog.

-If you are an NGO interested in partnering with us to run Code Club in your country, you can find out more about our requirements and next steps on our Local Partner page.
+If you are an NGO interested in partnering with us to run Code Club in your country, you can find out more about our requirements and next steps on our Growth Partners page.